temporalio/documentation/docs-src/concepts/what-is-tctl-next.md

 :::note

-If you are using `tctl` version 1.16.12, you must update to version 1.16.3 before using `tctl` v2.0.0-beta.1.
+If you are using `tctl` version 1.16.12 or older, you must update to at least version 1.16.3 before you can switch to `tctl` v2.0.0-beta.1.

 :::